magicalsoup/Highschool/Grade 9/Science/SNC1DZ/TextBook_Questions.md

 ## Questions to Ask Ms.Keras
 1. How do you tell the difference between mechanical mixtures and a mixture/solutions?
+2. Are qualitative properties and physical properties basically the same thing?

 ## Page 178, Questions 3 - 10.